M66B/FairEmail/FAQ.md

 Since FairEmail is meant to be privacy friendly, the following will not be added:

 * Open links without confirmation
-* Show original messages from unknown senders without confirmation
+* Show original messages from unknown senders without confirmation, see also [this FAQ](#user-content-faq35)
-* Direct file/folder access: for security/privacy reasons (other) apps should use the [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider), see also [this FAQ](#user-content-faq49) and [this FAQ](#user-content-faq68)
+* Direct file/folder access: for security/privacy reasons (other) apps should use the [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider), see also [this FAQ](#user-content-faq49)

 Confirmation is just one tap, which is just a small price for better privacy.
 Note that your contacts could unknowingly send malicious messages if they got infected with malware.